TomatenKuchenDEV/docs/docs/movie.md

 ---
 title: Movie and series info
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Mit dieser Funktion kannst du einfach nach bekannten Filmen, Serien und Darstellern suchen.
 ---

 The `misc movie` command allows you to search for movies, series and persons (actors) and display more information about them.